r3wald/espurna-wiki/Binaries.md

 ## Flash the binary

-To flash the binary into your device go into flash mode and run the next command replacing "firmware.bin" with the path (relative or absolute) to the pre-built image you previously downloaded.
+To flash the binary into your device go into flash mode and run the next command replacing `firmware.bin` with the path (relative or absolute) to the pre-built image you previously downloaded.

 ```
 esptool.py --port /dev/ttyUSB0 --baud 115200 write_flash -fs 1MB -fm dout 0x00000 firmware.bin